Key Specs of Volkswagen Polo

 Polo Latest Update

-Volkswagen Polo Variants: It is available in four variants: Trendline, Comfortline Plus, Highline Plus and GT.
+Volkswagen Polo Variants: It is available in four variants: Trendline, Comfortline, Highline Plus, and GT.

-Volkswagen Polo Features: Volkswagen offers the Polo with cruise control, auto AC with rear AC vents, rain-sensing wipers, and a 6.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
+Volkswagen Polo Features: Volkswagen provides its premium hatchback with cruise control, auto AC with rear AC vents, rain-sensing wipers, and a 6.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto.

 Volkswagen Polo Safety: Standard safety features on offer include rear parking sensors and dual front airbags.